 - Fixatives can make the color of the pastel darker

-- Fills in the tooth of the paper quickly making it difficult to add multiple layers.
+- Fills in the tooth of the paper quickly make it difficult to add multiple layers.
 If you are interested in applying multiple layers for different shades, PasteMat is the best paper to work with.
 You can add up to 7-9 layers of pastel on PastelMat.

 - Limited range of colors available than colored pencils